telepresenceio/telepresence/DEVELOPING.md

    to generate new or updated testing mocks for interfaces.

 ## Blocking Ambassador telemetry
-Telemetry from dev builds to Ambassador Labs can be disabled by having your os resolve the `metriton.datawire.io` to `127.0.0.1`.
+Telemetry to Ambassador Labs can be disabled by having your os resolve the `metriton.datawire.io` to `127.0.0.1`.

 ### Windows
 `echo "127.0.0.1 metriton.datawire.io" >> c:\windows\system32\drivers\etc\hosts`